Written by Bernardita Sallato, WSU Extension, IAREC Prosser, Updated August 2023

-Fall nitrogen applications can help in building up reserves for the subsequent year´s critical early growth.
+Fall nitrogen applications can help in building up reserves for critical early growth the next season.

-Fall zinc and boron spray can benefit reproduction and early fruit development.
+Fall zinc and boron spray can improve fruit set and early fruit development.

-Fall spray should be done when growth has ceased but before natural leaf fall.
+Fall spray applications should be applied when growth has ceased but before natural leaf fall.